 NEOSHO Daily News reports the acquisition of Stouffer Communications by Wisper ISP.
 With this acquisition, Wisper ISP is able to expand its operations in Missouri.
 Wisper ISP is a Belleville, Ill.-based internet service provider.
 Stouffer began the company by offering Internet service in Granby and Diamond.
 John Stouffer of Neosho has decided to sell a business that he started in 1995 and grew over 20-plus years.

-Stouffer will continue to run the decades-long, family owned Granby Telephone and GTC Broadband, which provide telephone and broadband service to Granby, Diamond, Newtonia, Ritchey and other areas of rural Newton County and beyond.
+Stouffer will continue to run the decades-long, family-owned Granby Telephone and GTC Broadband, which provide telephone and broadband service to Granby, Diamond, Newtonia, Ritchey, and other areas of rural Newton County and beyond.

-Purchase of Stouffer Communications adds more than 1,500 customers to the Wisper family.
+The purchase of Stouffer Communications adds more than 1,500 customers to the Wisper family.
 Stouffer Communications is comprised of customers in the Neosho and Joplin area and allows Wisper ample opportunity for future growth.

 Wisper approached Stouffer because it was looking to expand operations in Missouri, he said.
 “I spent a good part of my life building that business.”
 Now, Stouffer said, he can concentrate on Granby Telephone and GTC Broadband.